All About Bale Wrap and Silage Plastic Recycling

 What happens to the bale wrap and silage plastic that is collected?

-Both bale wrap and silage plastic are transported to recycling facilities where they are shredded, washed, and then converted into plastic pellets.
-The pellets are then used in the manufacturing of new plastic products such as plastic bags, plastic dimensional lumber, or plastic agricultural fence posts.
+Both bale wrap and silage plastic are transported to recycling facilities, where they are shredded, washed, and then converted into plastic pellets.
+The pellets are then used to manufacture new plastic products such as plastic bags, plastic dimensional lumber, or plastic agricultural fence posts.

-Bale wrap is currently sent to a recycler in Quebec, while silage plastic is sent to a recycler in AB or the USA.
+Bale wrap is sent to a recycler in Ontario, while silage plastic is sent to a recycler in AB or the USA.

 What about recycling grain bags and twine?